NordicSemiconductor/pc-nrfconnect-launcher/README.md

     </tr>
     <tr>
       <td>
-        <code>reducePlugin</code><br />
+        <code>reduceApp</code><br />
       </td>
       <td>
         <p>Invoked when an action is dispatched.
-This is where the plugin can keep its own custom state.
+This is where the app can keep its own custom state.
 Multiple reducers may be nested below this by using `combineReducers` from react-redux.</p>
         <table>
           <tbody>
             <tr>